DFE-Digital/ecf-gov-guidance/content/choose-training-option-early-career-teachers.md

 * [Teach First](https://www.teachfirst.org.uk/early-career-framework)
 * [UCL Institute of Education](https://www.ucl.ac.uk/ioe-early-career-framework)

-Your provider will register the partnership with the Department for Education.
+Your provider will let the Department for Education know that you signed up with them.

+Providers may require face to face sessions as part of their training for early career teachers, so you should talk to providers to check where they're based.

 ## Option 2: deliver your own training using DfE-accredited materials